- Installing and updating

 In the Add Mock Server dropdown, select Create new mock server.

-Choose Generate collection from schema to create a mock server on the collection based on the schema.
-Specify a name and click Generate Collection and Continue.
+- Generate collection from schema: To create a mock server based on a collection generated from your schema, enter a name and click Generate Collection and Continue

 In the Add Mock Server dropdown, select Add existing mock server.